OsioLabs/emphandbook/03benefits/README.md

 **[Education](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/06education.md)**

 Everyone gets a budget to spend on education expenses of your choice, $1000 per year for full-time employees and $500 per year for part-time employees.
-This does not need to be directly related to your work, and covers courses, conferences, books, etc. Through Insperity, US employees may also use up to $1500 per year on college tuition and $500 per year of continuing education expenses.
+This needs to be related to our work in some way though not necessarily directly related to the work you do on a day-to-day basis.
+It covers courses, conferences, books, etc. Through Insperity, US employees may also use up to $1500 per year on college tuition and $500 per year of continuing education expenses.
 (Non-US employees can work out a similar plan, as needed.)

 **[Travel](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/07travel_budget.md)**